umran/bmlgo/README.md

 ### Making Money Transfers
 Money transfers can be initiated by calling the client's `InitiateTransfer` method.
 The amount of the transfer must be provided in Laari as an integer.
 The debit account and credit accounts must also be provided.

-To complete a transfer we must call the client's `CompleteTransfer` method along with the transfer form returned by `InitiateTransfer` and the OTP received via email or SMS.
+To complete a transfer we must call the client's `CompleteTransfer` method with the transfer form returned by `InitiateTransfer` and the OTP received via email or SMS.

 Here's an example where we transfer 1 Rufiyaa (100 Laari) from "AccountA" to "AccountB"
 ```go